 Simultaneously a museum, a cultural center, and a place for research and teaching, the musée du quai Branly was born from the political desire to highlight non-European cultures, in the heart of Paris.
 The museum gathers a collection of 300 000 objects, a considerable collection of graphic art and a photographic collection composed of more than 70 000 pieces.

-The museum’s policy is based on a dynamic and opened proposal: “where cultures meet in dialogue.”
-This idea is the driving force behind most of the Museum’s lines of action: cultural programming, disseminating and sharing knowledge and expertise with the cultures originating the collections, international cooperation, and making the collections available to others.
+The Museum’s policy is based on a dynamic and opened proposal: “where cultures meet in dialogue.”
+This idea is the driving force behind most of the Museum’s lines of action: cultural programming, disseminating and sharing knowledge and expertise with the collections' cultures of origin, international cooperation, and making the collections available to others.